What type of training does Teach East offer?

 Where will my placement school be?

 We are proud of the close relationships we have with Peterborough Schools.
 We work with a diverse range of schools from across Peterborough, to provide you with the most comprehensive training possible.
-In your training year, you will spend time in a range of settings, where our experiences school-based mentors will guide and support you through your training year.
+In your training year, you will spend time in a range of settings, where our experienced school-based mentors will guide and support you through your training year.